nfuchs-DSC/Obsidian-for-Researchers/Skill-Building-Exercises/03_Create_your_Daily_Workflow.md

 1. Create a folder "DAILY NOTES".
 2. Create a folder "TEMPLATE".
 3. Create a note "Template_Daily_Note" and drag and drop it into the TEMPLATE folder.
 4. Copy and paste the following in the "Template_Daily_Note".
 It saves automaticaly.
+(If you are familiar with the descriptions in the template on how to use it, you can delete them from the template.)

 ````markdown
 #### Date: <% tp.date.now("dddd Do MMMM YYYY") %>